allenliu70/vpc_flow_logs/README.md

                 <your_flow_logs_filename>:
                     - This file should contain the flow logs you want to process and its contents should match the custom format you've provided.
+                    - By default, results are written to 'output_custom_format.txt' at program local folder.
+(Not the 'test' subfoler)

         -- The 3rd argument is optional, default: 'output_custom_fmt.txt'.
                 If you specify the output filename, the tag counts and port/portocol counts will be written there.

+    4.3 Outputs:
+        -- Tag counts and port/protocol combination counts are written to the same file.
+        -- By default, **'output_custom_fmt.txt'** is the output file.
+        -- If user has provided an output filename to the program, the user-specified output file path will be created and updated with the results.

 ### Testing Conducted: